Spectacular Sunsets Awaken Serene Sunrises

 Oxford Ferry Dock and Oxford Crabbing Pier 27456 Oxford and Ferry Crossing Slip Roads

-Strand Beach (AKA as the Oxford Town Beach) Corner of Strand Road and Mill Street
+Strand Beach (AKA Oxford Town Beach) Corner of Strand Road and Mill Street

 St. Michaels